georgie-png/3-Wheel-Omnidirectional-Arduino-Board-Tutorial/README.md

 A continuous servo like we have here is controlled with a setting of 0 -180.

 With it representing a gradient of rotation from:
-- 0 = counter-clockwise
+- 0 = clockwise
 - 90 = stopped
-- 180 = clockwise
+- 180 = Anti-clockwise

 ---
 ### So to test this we can: